-On this Post, some tips about Lucerne, our home town!!
+We want to share some tips about our hometown, Lucerne!!
 I live here with my family since 2013 and love the city!
-Lucerne is one of the most beautiful cities in Switzerland, just on the shore of Lake “Vierwaldstättersee.”
-The city guest over 1 million visitors from around the world every year.
+One of the most beautiful cities in Switzerland, Lucerne attracts over 1 million visitors every year.

 Canton Lucerne bellows to the German-speaking part of Switzerland, is about 50 km from Zürich (the nearest airport) and 100 km from Bern, Switzerland’s capital.
 It is a medium-sized city, for Swiss standards, it has around 80.000 inhabitants.
 Since the Middle Age, it is part of the vital route that connects the North to the South of Europe through tunnel St. Gotthard.
 Because of strategic location, it is one of the main bases for tourists traveling thought the country to set up different itineraries, such as panoramic trains and snow sports.

 If you are passing through Lucerne, be sure to visit the oldest covered wooden bridge in Europe with over 650 years of history.
-In 1993, a big fire destroyed part of The Chapel Bridge.
+In 1993, part of The Chapel Bridge was destroyed by fire.
 One of the peculiarities of the bridge is the paintings of the 17th century, some already restored and tell part of Swiss history.
 Next to it is the Water Tower (Wasserturm), built-in 1300, once a prison and used to store the city’s treasure, and today it is Switzerland’s most photographed monument.

 Near the Jesuit Church, another wooden bridge, built in the 14th century, is the “Spreuerbrücke.”
 Nowhere in the world will you see a bridge with such morbid paintings than “Dance of Death,” painted by Kaspar Meglinger.